hansWURSCHT10000/Moodle-Crawler/README.md

 # Automatic Moodle Downloader

 The `moodleCrawler.py` script downloads all the files posted in the course page of all the courses you are enroled to.
-Dublicated Files in the `root_dir` get deleted.
+Duplicated Files in the `root_dir` get deleted.
 Links in the history file get not downloaded.

 You can change names of downloaded Files and Places them to a different location, they will not be downloaded again (only if you delete the history files).